 Warm the bowl of an electric mixer fitted with the dough hook by rinsing it with hot water.
-Pour the warm water into the bowl (be sure it’s at least 110 degrees when it’s in the bowl), and mix in the yeast, and sugar.
+Pour the warm water into the bowl (be sure it’s at least 110 degrees when it’s in the bowl), and mix in the yeast, sugar, and saffron.
 Allow to sit for 5 minutes, until it starts to froth, which tells you that the yeast is active.
 Add the eggs and egg yolk and mix on low speed.
 With the mixer on low, gradually add 4½ cups of the flour, scraping down the bowl as you go.
 With the mixer on low, add the salt and butter, then slowly add between 1 and 1½ more cups of the flour, mixing on low for about 5 minutes and continuing to add a dusting of flour to the bowl but only enough so the dough doesn’t stick to the bottom of the bowl.
 The dough will be soft and a little sticky.

 Turn the dough out onto a floured board and knead it by hand for a full 2 minutes.
 Roll the dough into a ball with the smooth side up.
 Brush a large bowl with vegetable oil and place the dough in the bowl, smooth side down.
 Roll the dough around to cover it with oil, then turn it smooth side up, making sure the entire dough is covered with oil to prevent a crust from forming.
 Cover the bowl with a clean, dry kitchen towel and allow to rise in a warm place for about 2 hours, until doubled in size.